 In this tutorial titled ‘The ultimate guide to building powerful Keras Image Classification Models’, you explored image classification and understood the basic principle behind neural networks.
 You then looked into your dataset and the Intel Image Classification Dataset.
 Moving on, you learned how to load data for the program and implement image classification using Keras with CNN.
 You calculated and plotted the accuracy of your model and finally took a look at the VGG16 architecture.

-If you wish to learn more about Image Classification and Deep Learning check out the Post Graduate Program in AI and Machine Learning by Simplilearn in Collaboration with Perdue University and IBM.
+If you wish to learn more about Image Classification and Deep Learning check out our Caltech Artificial Intelligence Course by Simplilearn in Collaboration with Caltech University and IBM.
 You will learn many crucial topics like NLP, Keras, Tensorflow, and much more.
+You can also become an AI Engineer with our Artificial Intelligence Engineer.

 Hope this tutorial taught you the basics of image classification and how to perform it using Keras.
 Do you have any doubts or questions for us?
 Mention them in this tutorial’s comments section, and we'll have our experts answer them for you at the earliest!